Black Friday (shopping): United States

+Oceania

 Australia

-In Australia the term is controversial, in Australia Black Friday refers not to shopping at all but to the devastating Black Friday bushfires which occurred in Victoria 1938–39.
-It wasn't until the 2010s that it was heavily promoted as a shopping day in Australia by in-store and online retailers, despite backlash and confusion by consumers.
+In Australia, the term is controversial, as prior to its popularisation as a shopping day, it referred not to shopping at all, but to the devastating Black Friday bushfires that occurred in Victoria 1938–39.
+It was not until the 2010s that it was heavily promoted as a shopping day in Australia by in-store and online retailers, despite backlash and confusion by consumers.
 In 2011, Online Shopping USA hosted an event on Twitter.
 Twitter users had to use the hashtag #osublackfriday, which allowed them to follow along and tweet their favourite deals and discounts from stores.
 In 2013, Apple extended its Black Friday deals to Australia.
 Purchasing online gave customers free shipping and free iTunes gift cards with every purchase.
 The deals were promoted on its website, reading "Official Apple Store – One day Apple shopping event Friday, November 29".
 Australia Post's ShopMate parcel-forwarding service allows Australian customers to purchase products with "Black Friday" deals from the US and get them shipped to Australia.
+ShopMate ran from 2014 to 2022.
+It closed in February 2022 amid controversy about shipping costs.

-In addition to this, numerous stores in the country run Black Friday promotions in-store and online throughout the country.
+In addition to this service, numerous stores in the country run Black Friday promotions in-store and online throughout the country.

-Other countries
+New Zealand

 Black Friday started picking up in New Zealand around 2013.
 In 2015, major retailers such as The Warehouse, Noel Leeming and Harvey Norman offered Black Friday sales, and by 2018 were joined by Farmers, JB Hi-Fi, Briscoes and Rebel Sport.
 Paymark, which processes around 75% of New Zealand's electronic transactions, recorded $219 million NZD (US$151 million) of transactions on Black Friday 2017, up over 10% from the previous year.

-In Norway, Black Friday started as a publicity stunt campaign back in 2010 to increase the sales to the shopping mall Norwegian Outlet.
-Since the introduction, it has been promoted every year in a larger and growing market all over the country.
+Central and South America

+Bolivia

+2014 marked the introduction in Bolivia.

+Brazil

+Black Friday has been increasingly adopted by stores in Brazil since 2010, although not without its share of inflated prices and other scams, especially in its earlier years, earning the nickname "Black Fraude" (Black Fraud) or also "Black Furadei", which comes from the slang word "furada", meaning a "jam" or tough situation, usually involving money.
+It is also common to hear Brazilian people say that prices on Brazilian Black Friday are "half of the double".

+Colombia

+Black Friday was introduced in 2014.

+Costa Rica

 Black Friday is known as Viernes Negro in Costa Rica.

+Panama

-In Panama, Black Friday was first celebrated in 2012, as a move from the Government to attract local tourism to the country's capital city.
+In Panama, Black Friday was first celebrated in 2012, as a move by the government to attract local tourism to the country's capital city.
 During its first year, it was believed to have attracted an inflow of about 35,000 regional tourists according to the government's immigration census.

-In Liechtenstein and Switzerland, Black Friday Sale is a joint sales initiative by hundreds of online vendors.
-Over its first 24-hour run on November 28, 2013, more than 1.2 million people visited the site, making it the single largest online shopping event in German-speaking countries.
-There has been growing interest for Black Friday in Poland as well.

-2014 marked the introduction in Bolivia, Colombia, Denmark, Italy, Finland, France, Ireland, Lebanon, Nigeria, South Africa and Sweden.